Mary Bamber

-Bamber was often up before dawn to catch bag women - who made and mended the millions of sacks used to contain and transport the products which passed through the port - as they walked to work.
-Like employment in rope manufacture, which also drew Bamber's attention, this was heavy, filthy, poorly paid work often undertaken by only the most desperate – women caring for dependants, married women or those old and single.
+Bamber was often up before dawn to catch bag women – who made and mended the millions of sacks used to contain and transport the products which passed through the port – as they walked to work.
+Like employment in rope manufacture, which also drew Bamber's attention, this was heavy, filthy, poorly paid work often undertaken by only the most desperate such as women caring for dependents, married women, or elderly single women.
 Bamber gave a great deal of time - often fruitlessly in terms of actual recruitment - to talking to these women, pressing leaflets on them and persuading them to come to meetings.
 Bamber spoke at meetings with the Liverpool Independent Labour Party and Women's Social and Political Union organiser, Alice Morrissey attracting crowds.

 Though her work as a trade union organiser was central to Bamber's politics, it was interwoven with other activity.
 She was present at the 'Bloody Sunday' demonstration during the 1911 Liverpool general transport strike.
 In 1919, she stood as the Labour Party candidate in the Protestant stronghold of Everton ward.
 Campaigning on everyday issues such as milk, education and municipal laundries, she won by a tiny majority.
 The same year, she became a founder member of the local Communist Party and in 1920 she attended the Second Congress of the Third International in Moscow.
 She was a local committee member on the National Unemployed Workers Committee and, in September 1921, was one of those arrested at the occupation of the Walker Art Gallery.
 She did not seek a second term as city councillor and by 1924 she had left the Communist Party, saying that it interfered with her work as an organiser.
 She was present at all the key demonstrations held during the 1920s and into the thirties.
-She spoke at her last meeting just two weeks before she died.
+She spoke at her last meeting just two weeks before her death at age 64.